On the computation of edit distance functions: The -cores

-Upper bounds for the edit distance function of $\hh$ are found by simply exhibiting some CRGs $K\in\K(\hh)$ and computing $g_K(p)$ by means of (\ref{eq:gdef}).
-The localization method obtains lower bounds for $\ed_{\hh}(p)$ and is similar to symmetrization from Sidorenko~\cite{Sid}.
-The main tools are Lemmas~\ref{lem:cores} and~\ref{lem:local}, found in~\cite{Martin}.
+Upper bounds for the edit distance function of $\hh$ are found by simply exhibiting some CRGs $K\in\K(\hh)$ and computing $g_K(p)$ by means of \eqref{eq:gdef}.
+The symmetrization method obtains lower bounds for $\ed_{\hh}(p)$.
+The main tools are Lemmas~\ref{lem:cores} and~\ref{lem:symm}, found in~\cite{Martin}.
 We have already seen much of the theoretical underpinnings.

+For a vertex, $v$, in a CRG, $K$, we say that $v'$ is a \textdef{gray [white,black] neighbor of $v$} if the edge $vv'$ has color gray [white,black].
+We use $N_G(v)$, $N_W(v)$, $N_B(v)$ to denote the set of gray, white and black neighbors of $v$.

-Given $K$, a $p$-core, there is a unique optimum weight vector, $\x$, with all entries positive that is a solution to (\ref{eq:gdef}).
-For any vertex $v\in V(K)$, $\dg(v)$ denotes the sum of the weights of the gray neighbors of $v$ under $\x$, $\dw(v)$ the sum of the white neighbors (including $v$ itself if its color is white) and $\db(v)$ the sum of the black neighbors (again, including $v$ itself if its color is black).
+Given $K$, a $p$-core, there is a unique optimum weight vector, $\x$, with all entries positive, that is a solution to \eqref{eq:gdef}.
+For any vertex $v\in V(K)$, $\dg(v)$ denotes the sum of the weights of the gray neighbors of $v$ under $\x$, $\dw(v)$ the sum of the white neighbors (including $v$ itself if the color of $v$ is white) and $\db(v)$ the sum of the black neighbors (again, including $v$ itself if the color of $v$ is black).
 Consequently, $\dg(v)+\dw(v)+\db(v)=1$.

 The fundamental concept is that we may, in many cases, assume the vertices are monochromatic (say, black) and all edges are either white or gray.
 The sizes of the gray neighborhoods are a function of the weight $\x(v)$.
 We formalize the observations below: \begin{lem} Let $\hh$ be a nontrivial hereditary property and $p\in (0,1)$, $\K(\hh)$ the set of CRGs defined by $\hh$.
 Then, \begin{enumerate} \item $\ed_{\hh}(p)=\min\{g_K(p) : K\in\K(\hh)\mbox{ and $K$ is $p$-core}\}$. \item If $p\leq 1/2$ and $K$ is a $p$-core CRG, then $K$ has no black edges and white edges can only be incident to black vertices. \item If $p\geq 1/2$ and $K$ is a $p$-core CRG, then $K$ has no white edges and black edges can only be incident to white vertices. \item If $\x$ is the optimal weight function of a $p$-core CRG $K$, then for all $v\in V(K)$, $g_K(p)=p\dw(v)+(1-p)\db(v)$. \end{enumerate} \end{lem}